-Review the following topics to discover how to create new chart-style data viewers that you can customize to your specifications with the use of various graphic visualizer components and data formulas, to extend Message Analyzer data viewing capabilities.
-Also learn how you can edit and customize any predefined Chart data viewer:
+Review the following topics to discover how to create custom Layouts for the Chart viewer that you can design to your own specifications with the use of various graphic visualizer components and data formulas.
+Enables you to extend Message Analyzer data viewing capabilities.
+Also learn how you can edit and customize any built-in Layout for the Chart viewer:

 If you want to proceed directly to usage procedures that demonstrate Message Analyzer features in the context of the usage tasks contained in this Operating Guide, click a link below:

-Procedures: Quick Start — display saved data with the Open feature; start a Live Trace Session; display data quickly from your favorite Trace Scenarios by using the Favorite Scenarios feature on the Message Analyzer File menu or Start Page; load saved data through a Data Retrieval Session; and deploy various viewers, including graphic Charts, to display your data.
+Procedures: Quick Start — display saved data with the Open feature; start a Live Trace Session; display data quickly from your favorite Trace Scenarios by using the Favorite Scenarios feature on the Message Analyzer File menu or Start Page; load saved data through a Data Retrieval Session; and deploy various viewers, which includes Layouts for the Chart viewer, to display your data.